PaddlePaddle/PaddleSeg/contrib/MedicalSeg/configs/synapse/README.md

         return results
 ```

-5. Finally you can reference your Inference helper in your yaml configuration file.
-This way
-   your InferenceHelper is automatically called in the inference script.
+5. Finally you can reference your inference helper in your yaml configuration file.
+This way, the customized inference helper will be automatically constructed and invoked in the inference script.

 ```shell
 # in yml file of configs